 [ni-goh-shee-ey-shuh n] [stahyls]

 Most negotiators have one or two preferred negotiation styles.
-Ideal is to be able to choose to apply the most appropriate negotiation style to each type of negotiation.
-Skilled negotiators are flexible in switching their negotiating styles depending on:
+It’s ideal to be able to choose to apply the most appropriate negotiation style to each type of negotiation.
+In fact, skilled negotiators are flexible in switching their negotiating styles depending on:

-- the different stages of your negotiation
+- the different stages of your negotiation.

-- negotiators employing a different style
+- if negotiators employing a different style.

-- your role in the team
+- your role in the team.

 - products or services where you enjoy an advantage or suffer a disadvantage

-- strategic or tactical overriding goals
+- strategic or tactical overriding goals.